Chapter 7 : Halted

 The Dailey Prophet lay open in front of Remus when Lily and I came down before our first class.
 Sirius, Peter and Charlotte were huddled around Remus, reading intently.
 I noticed right away that several alike clumps of students were scattered down every House table.
 Lily noticed this too, and looked at me quizzically.
 "I wonder what's going on."

-I shrugged in equal confusion, approaching our group of cluster of friends from behind.
+I shrugged in equal confusion, approaching our cluster of friends.
 "Somebody die?"
 I inquired, only half-joking.

 Sirius turned to me, and I found an unfamiliar emotion on his face.
 "See for yourself," he offered, his voice uncharacteristically quiet.
 He scooted down the bench so Lily and I could look at the newspaper.
 I sat down on the bench and read the headline.